 Lewis Barbecue leaves no question that it is all about beef.

 The set-up in Lewis can be a little confusing.
 If you park in the lot and dutifully follow the signs that tell you to “Enter Here,” you’ll wind up entering the rear of the building.
-Once inside, even the most observant person might overlook further, much less obvious directional signs; thus the possibility that someone new to Lewis, and I’m not naming any names, especially my own, will enter at the rear, amble up to the bar right there in front of him, and order a very local Coast Hop Art IPA.
+Once inside, even the most observant person might overlook further, much less obvious signs directing them forward; thus the possibility that someone new to Lewis, and I’m not naming any names, especially my own, will enter at the rear, amble up to the bar right there in front of him, and order a very local Coast Hop Art IPA.
 What you are supposed to do is ignore the bar and walk down an empty corridor to the front of the building.
-Who was the genius who thought of that?
+Really, was it fair to put a bar right on my — I mean everyone’s path?

 Once up front, you get in line for a “cutter” to whom you place your meat order: x weight of brisket and y sausages, for example.
 At Lewis, each piece is cut fresh by hand from the brisket, as it really, really should be, and then weighed.
 The hand-cutting of a slice of brisket necessarily is imprecise, so you may well be offered slightly more or less than you requested.
-Or you may kvetch and make hungry people behind you wait while you quibble with the cutter.
-Either way, you pay by weight based on the amount you actually receive.
+I know people who would kvetch and make other hungry people wait while they quibble with the cutter.
+Either way, you pay by weight based on the amount you actually receive, which is fair.
 Meat in hand, or on your tray, you scoot over and choose your sides.
 That accomplished, you move to a table and choose among the sauces.
 Or you get some of each.
 Finally, you go to the bar, get (or resume) a well-deserved drink, and find a place to sit down and enjoy your order.
 There are seats in the food service area, which includes one side of the bar, in a dining area with tables, and in the bar area.*

 I hadn’t eaten since lunch at Rodney Scott’s, so I asked for a third of a pound of moist (fatty) brisket and a sausage.
 The cutter sliced a piece of the brisket, weighed it, and asked if four-tenths was okay.
 Sure.
 Far be it from me to delay the line.
 I slid over and got some green chili corn pudding and some collards.
-They also gave me abundant raw onions, some pickled onions, house-made pickles, and white bread, but I actually had to pay for the jalapeño pepper.
-I’ve never seen that in any barbecue place in Texas: there, you get as many as you want.
+They also gave me abundant raw onions, some pickled onions, house-made pickles, and white bread.
+You can pay for jalapeño peppers.

 But let’s get down to business.